 Recumbent Exercise Bike

-When the body rows, it creates resistance by pulling away from the body while also strengthening the core.
+When the body grows, it creates resistance by pulling away from the body while also strengthening the core.
 The great thing about rowing machines is that they are completely customizable to each person and put minimal strain on key joints.
-Seniors can safely stretch, work muscles, increase endurance, and get a great cardio workout by choosing the proper pressure, set-amount, and repetition for personal capability.
+Seniors can safely stretch, work muscles, increase endurance, and get a great cardio workout by choosing the proper pressure, set amount, and repetition for personal capability.

 For more exercise ideas, check out our guide to balance exercises for seniors!